dieterjava/java-spring-mysql-docker/README.md

 	At the start you will see some output like this:

-		Recreating java-spring-mysql-docker_database_1 ... done
+		Creating MysqlContainer ... done

 	And when you run a `docker ps` you will see it as well:

 		CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                               NAMES
-		178ad180d158        database            "docker-entrypoint.s…"   12 minutes ago      Up 12 minutes       0.0.0.0:3306->3306/tcp, 33060/tcp   java-spring-mysql-docker_database_1
+		178ad180d158        database            "docker-entrypoint.s…"   12 minutes ago      Up 12 minutes       0.0.0.0:3306->3306/tcp, 33060/tcp   MysqlContainer

-	Notice how it prepended the working directory and appended a number to the image name.
-This is to ensure uniqueness.
+	Notice how it our container is named `MysqlContainer`.
+We configured this with the `container_name` field.

-1. We can use this unique name to log into our container and run some queries:
+1. We can use this name to log into our container and run some queries:

-		docker exec -t -i java-spring-mysql-docker_database_1 bash -c "mysql -u demouser -pdemopass"
+		docker exec -t -i MysqlContainer bash -c "mysql -u demouser -pdemopass"

 1. Shut down and remove our container like this: